-Great was the turmoil and many the monstrous crimes committed in the name of Christ in the wake of the Reformation in Europe.
+Great was the turmoil and many monstrous crimes committed in the name of Christ in the wake of the Reformation in Europe.
 Religious passions quickly passed into political conflict.

 Charles saw that some sort of conciliation would be in order.
 In 1530 he attended an assembly known as the Diet at Augsburg.
 Lutherans presented the Confession of Augsburg in an attempt to prove to Rome that their views were Biblical.
 This confession remains the basis of the Lutheran faith.
-However, reconciliation proved impossible and Charles ordered Lutherans to reunite with the Catholic church by April 15, 1531.
+However, reconciliation proved impossible, and Charles ordered Lutherans to reunite with the Catholic church by April 15, 1531.
 This had the effect of stiffening opposition against him.
-A military alliance of Protestants, known as the Schmalkaldic League came into being.
+A military alliance of Protestants, known as the Schmalkaldic League, came into being.
 Charles crushed this, but Elector Maurice switched sides and declared war on the emperor, forcing him to negotiate with the Protestants.
 In 1552, at the Peace of Passau, Charles accepted the existence of the evangelical church and promised to hold a "diet" to settle the controversy.

 The diet was not convened until 1555.
 Again it was held in Augsburg.
-Peace was arranged between the Lutherans and Catholics on this day, September 25, 1555.
-In many respects it was imperfect.
+Peace was arranged between the Lutherans and Catholics on September 25, 1555.
+In many respects, it was imperfect.
 Although Lutherans were given legal standing, Anabaptists and Calvinists were not. "[A]ll such as do not belong to the two above-named religions shall not be included in the present peace but be totally excluded from it."
 Each German territory must take the faith of its prince.
 This inbuilt religious divisiveness crippled Germany's ability to unite as a nation.
 There was no toleration within a territory.

-The Peace of Augsburg did, however, permit people to transplant to a region whose faith was more congenial to each.
+The Peace of Augsburg permitted people to transplant to a region whose faith was more congenial to each.
 "In case our subjects, whether belonging to the old religion or to the Augsburg Confession, should intend leaving their homes, with their wives and children, in order to settle in another place, they shall neither be hindered in the sale of their estates after due pay, net of the local taxes nor injured in their honor... "

 - "Augsburg, Peace of."
 The Oxford Dictionary of the Christian Church.
 Edited by F. L. Cross and E. A. Livingstone.
 Oxford, 1997.